 4. Suggesting Lies

-“Did God really say, ‘You must not eat from any tree in the garden’?”
-(Genesis 3:1 NIV)
+…And he said to the woman, “Did God really say, ‘You must not eat from any tree in the garden?’ ” (Genesis 3:1 ESV)

 He beholds all high things: he is a king over all the children of pride.
-(Job 41:34 KJV)
+(Job 41:34 AKJV)

 ...an inordinate self-esteem (thinking too much of ourselves); an unreasonable conceit of one’s own superiority in talents, beauty, wealth, accomplishments, rank or elevation in office, which manifests itself in lofty airs, distance, reserve, and often in contempt of others.